 Q: What if I have questions about services or concerns about my son or daughter?

-A: SPS is happy to consult with parents regarding general concerns and provide LMU resources and or community-provider information as appropriate.
+A: SPS staff are happy to consult with parents regarding general concerns and provide LMU resources and or community-provider information as appropriate.

 Q: Does your center provide referrals to other off-campus service providers?